Nothing! Accents contribute to our global diversity. However, people with accents often express feeling held back professionally and/or socially.

 5. How much does the program cost?

-1. How do I know if my staff will benefit from training with a speech pathologist?
+1. How do I know if my staff will benefit from training with us?

-If you frequently hire internationally, you’ll want to provide speech and voice training as part of your onboarding package.
+If you frequently hire internationally, or have hired foreign-born staff members, you’ll want to provide speech and voice training as part of your onboarding package.
 These skills help employees get comfortable in the workplace, communicate effectively, and get up to speed as quickly as possible.

 2. Should I sign my employees up for group or private sessions?